-- In discussion with you a plan may be put in place called a SEN Support Plan which details your child's strengths, barriers to learning, desired outcomes and the type of support they will need to help them to make progress.
-This will be reviewed each term. - From time to time children may not make progress despite receiving additional support in school and from external agencies.
+- In discussion with you a plan may be put in place called an individual support plan which details your child's strengths, barriers to learning, desired outcomes and the type of support they will need to help them to make progress.
+This will be reviewed regularly (at least 4 times per year). - From time to time children may not make progress despite receiving additional support in school and from external agencies.
 In consultation with parents and other agencies, the school may decide to submit an ECHAR (Education, Health and Care Assessment Request) in order to provide the long-term support a child may need. - School is not the only organisation who can request an ECHAR, parents can also make a request to the local education authority.
-Should this be successful then you and your child will have the support of an EHCP (Education, Health and Care Plan) The progress of children with an EHCP is formally reviewed at an Annual Review with all adults involved with the child's education.
+Should this be successful then you and your child will have the support of an EHCP (Education, Health and Care Plan) - The progress of children with an EHCP is formally reviewed at an Annual Review with all adults involved with the child's education.